Celebrate Diwali, the Festival of Lights, With These Plant-Based Recipes

 Diwali celebrations vary and are unique to the traditions of each family or region, so you can make your own traditions.
 Most families light diyas or candles in their homes throughout the holidays.

-Diwali is a time where people come together to enjoy each other's company and all the good that is in the world with sweets and signature Indian dishes, such as samosas and curries.
+Diwali is a time when people come together to enjoy each other's company and all the good that is in the world with sweets and signature Indian dishes, such as samosas and curries.

 You don't have to eat meat or dairy to celebrate Diwali and any traditional recipes that contain meat and dairy are easily converted into plant-based delights.
 Enjoy lentil curry daal, curry hand pies, and tofu curry this Diwali.